 If you want something more substantial hit the breakfast buffet in Vista Ballenas.
 Here you can choose from a wide range of regional Mexican breakfast dishes like chilaquiles, huevos rancheros as well as international foods.
-Fresh fruits, yogurts, meats, cheeses and baked goods are all out on a beautiful display.
-Eat inside or outside on the patio with the gorgeous view as your constant companion.
+Fresh fruits, yogurts, meats, cheeses, and baked goods are all out on a beautiful display.
+Eat inside or outside on the patio with a gorgeous view as your constant companion.

 The Marquis has five restaurants to choose from including Canto Del Mar, its fine-dining French cuisine signature restaurant by Thierry Dufour.